-- whether it is in the public interest to designate the applicant, - the manner in which the trade repository proposes to comply with the Rule, - whether the trade repository has meaningful representation on its governing body, - whether the trade repository has sufficient financial and operational resources for the proper performance of its functions, - whether the rules and procedures of the trade repository ensure that its business is conducted in an orderly manner that fosters both fair and efficient capital markets, and improves transparency in the derivatives market. - whether the trade repository has policies and procedures to effectively identify and manage conflicts of interest arising from its operation or the services it provides, - whether the requirements of the trade repository relating to access to its services are fair and reasonable, - whether the trade repository's process for setting fees is fair, transparent and appropriate, - whether the trade repository's fees are inequitably allocated among the participants, have the effect of creating barriers to access or place an undue burden on any participant or class of participants, - the manner and process for the Commission and other applicable regulatory agencies to receive or access derivatives data, including the timing, type of reports, and any confidentiality restrictions, - whether the trade repository has robust and comprehensive policies, procedures, processes and systems to ensure the security and confidentiality of derivatives data, and - whether the trade repository has entered into a memorandum of understanding with its local securities regulator.
+- 2. (1) In determining whether to designate an applicant as a trade repository under section 21.2.2 of the Act, it is anticipated that the Commission will consider a number of factors, including - whether it is in the public interest to designate the applicant, - the manner in which the trade repository proposes to comply with the Rule, - whether the trade repository has meaningful representation on its governing body, - whether the trade repository has sufficient financial and operational resources for the proper performance of its functions, - whether the rules and procedures of the trade repository ensure that its business is conducted in an orderly manner that fosters both fair, efficient and competitive capital markets, and improves transparency in the derivatives market, - whether the trade repository has policies and procedures to effectively identify and manage conflicts of interest arising from its operation or the services it provides. - whether the requirements of the trade repository relating to access to its services are fair and reasonable, - whether the trade repository's process for setting fees is fair, transparent and appropriate, - whether the trade repository's fees are inequitably allocated among the participants, have the effect of creating barriers to access or place an undue burden on any participant or class of participants, - the manner and process for the Commission and other applicable regulatory agencies to receive or access derivatives data, including the timing, type of reports, and any confidentiality restrictions, - whether the trade repository has robust and comprehensive policies, procedures, processes and systems to ensure the security and confidentiality of derivatives data, and - whether the trade repository has entered into a memorandum of understanding with its local securities regulator.